Find Out If Early Resolution Court Is Right For You

 If you have been arrested for a non-violent crime in Fort Myers, you could be informed that you qualify for Early Resolution Court (ERC).
 This might be presented to you as the best way to resolve your case.
 However, that may or may not be true, depending on the circumstances of your particular situation.
-Before you decide to take a deal, it would be wise to consult with our seasoned criminal defense lawyers at Aiken & O’Halloran.
+Before you decide to take a deal, it would be wise to consult with our experienced criminal defense lawyers at Aiken & O’Halloran.
 We can help you determine if ERC would genuinely be in your best interests.

-When ERC Is an Option
+When ERC Is An Option

 Typical cases that can be resolved with ERC include:

 - Theft crimes

 - Worthless checks

 - Simple burglaries

 - Grand theft shoplifting